 My DPhil thesis looks at competing finite and non-finite constructions in Early Slavic temporal subordination and their place within the typology of when-clauses.
 Theoretically, my research is largely set within formal discourse-representation frameworks.
 Methodologically, it is quantitative and computational, and draws from typological variation among modern and historical languages.

-Besides my doctoral research, I am working full-time splitting my time as a Research Software Engineer within the project Digital Scholarship @ Oxford (DiSC) and as a Research Associate in Corpus-Based Digital Humanities at The Alan Turing Institute, within the Living with Machines project.
+Besides my doctoral research, I am working full-time as a Turing Research Fellow at The Alan Turing Institute.
+Before that I had been splitting my time as a Research Software Engineer within the project Digital Scholarship @ Oxford (DiSC) and as a Research Associate in Corpus-Based Digital Humanities within the Living with Machines project.

 Visit my website to read about my research in more detail.

 I held General Linguistics (Paper VIII) tutorials at Oxford in 2020-2021 and was Hourly-Paid Lecturer in Digital Humanities at King’s College London between September 2021 and January 2022.